Venice What to visit

 From the rooftop, you will get one of the best views of Venice and, more specifically, of the Grand Canal.
 However, although the visit is free, it must be booked in advance online.

 There is a limited capacity to visit the rooftop of about 40 people and we can only be on the rooftop for 15 minutes.
 Reservations can be made up to 21 days in advance.
-I promise it’s well worth it 😉
+I promise it’s well worth it.

 » Saint Mary of Miracles Church

 Built in the 15th century, Saint Mary of Miracles church leaves no one indifferent to its Renaissance style.
-If you have the chance to visit its interior, don’t hesitate as it is quite beautiful.
+If you have the chance to visit its interior, don’t hesitate since it is quite beautiful.

 Venice What to Visit Church Santa Maria Miracoli